 "Whether you want to be a person starting a business, we can support you.
 If you want to grow in a certain field, we can fit that growth.
 There’s a lot of ways ODU fits."

 Dr. Sparkman-Key could talk for hours about all of the work ODU does to be flexible and affordable for busy students.
 Updating technology to optimize support, accessibility and partnerships, getting more programs online, and keeping costs as low as possible are just a few of the measures ODU keeps a diligent eye on.

-Ultimately, she wants to share with current students and future Monarchs that they can do it. "[Students] often come thinking they can't do certain things," she shared.
+Ultimately, she wants to share with current and future students that they can do it. "[Students] often come thinking they can't do certain things," she shared.
 "The cool thing is that sometimes the instructors have had the same experiences.
 Being able to have somebody who really understands the journey and can say, 'it won't be easy and there’s no magic solution, but it’s doable,' makes such a difference."

 *ODU online student data from Fall 2019.